Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Introduction

-While all the works mentioned above provide strong empirical evidence that interactions extracted from the ensemble of decision trees via RF or iRF are informative about underlying biological functional relationships, there are no theoretical results about interaction discovery using RF, iRF, or other tree-based methods.
-In this paper, as a first step towards understanding the interaction discovery property using tree-based methods, we aim to investigate a key idea in the previous works \cite{wan2009,yoshida2011,Basu2017}, namely, that the frequent joint appearance of features on decision paths in the RF tree ensemble suggests an interaction.

-One of the most common assumptions made in previous theoretical analyses of RF is a family of continuity conditions on the underlying mean regression function, such as the Lipschitz continuity condition, see e.g., \cite{biau2012, scornet2015, wager2018}.
+One of the most common assumptions made in previous theoretical analyses of RF is a family of smoothness conditions on the underlying mean regression function, such as the Lipschitz smoothness condition, see e.g., \cite{biau2012, scornet2015, wager2018}.
 However, many biological processes show thresholding or discontinuous interacting behavior among biomolecules \cite{wolpert1969,hoffman2013}, which strongly violates the Lipschitz assumption.
-That leads us to study a model that can capture the thresholding behavior with discontinuous mean regression function.
+It is therefore necessary to introduce a model that can capture the thresholding behavior through discontinuous mean regression function.

-\textbf{Locally Spiky Sparse (LSS) model.} Motivated by this thresholding behavior of biomolecules and inspired by RF's predictive performance successes in genomics data problems \cite{jiang2007mipred,chen2012random,2012Touw}, we consider the locally spiky sparse (LSS) model\footnote{The LSS model was first considered by authors of \cite{Basu2017} (including one of us) and already used to evaluate the performance of iRF/siRF in \cite{Kumbier2018}.}: an additive regression model where the mean regression function is assumed to be a linear combination of Boolean interaction functions.
+\textbf{The \emph{Locally Spiky Sparse (LSS)} model.} Motivated by this thresholding behavior of biomolecules and inspired by RF's predictive performance successes in genomics data problems \cite{jiang2007mipred,chen2012random,2012Touw}, we consider the locally spiky sparse (LSS) model\footnote{The LSS model was first introduced by authors of \cite{Basu2017} (including one of us) and has already been used in simulations to evaluate the performance of iRF/siRF in \cite{Kumbier2018}.}: an additive regression model where the mean regression function is assumed to be a linear combination of Boolean interaction functions.
 The linear coefficients, as well as the threshold coefficients of the Boolean functions, are called \textit{model coefficients}.
-Via Boolean functions, the LSS model is able to capture the discontinuous thresholding behavior.
-Not relying on any continuity assumption, the LSS model is also more relevant for biologists than models with continuity constraints.
+Via Boolean functions, the LSS model is able to capture discontinuous thresholding behavior in biology, hence it can be more relevant for biologists than models with smoothness constraints.
 We believe the LSS model is suitable and useful as a new benchmark model under which to evaluate theoretically (and computationally) interaction discovery performance of tree-based ML algorithms including RF.

-\textbf{Our contributions.} Assume that i.i.d. data samples from the LSS model are given and a RF is fit to this data.
+\textbf{Our contributions.} Assume that i.i.d. data samples from the LSS model are given and an RF is fit to this data.